 In today’s increasingly connected world, degree programs in virtually every academic discipline are widely available online.
 Teaching certification programs are no exception.
 To illustrate, U.S. News & World Report ranks more than 80 colleges and universities in the United States that offer online bachelor’s degrees in education.
 Many of these schools offer multiple alternative certification programs online.

 Advantages of Earning a Teaching Certificate Online

 Learning online certainly has its advantages, particularly if you are looking for a convenient teacher preparation program that you can complete from home.
 These online bachelor’s degrees in education offer fully online coursework so that you can study at a time and place best suited to your schedule.
 Pursuing a teaching certificate online is an appealing prospect for teacher-hopefuls with full-time jobs or small children.
 Anyone can benefit from the flexibility of these offerings, though, especially considering that they are often just as rigorous and respected as their in-person counterparts.
-In fact, many online teaching preparation programs follow the same curriculum guidelines as their school’s in-person teaching certification programs.
+In fact, many online alternative certificate programs in teaching preparation follow the same curriculum guidelines as their school’s in-person teaching certification programs.
 Some are even taught by the same professors who teach on campus.